drunkONdata/fetch_dog_adoption/README.md

 ## Product
 The interface for Fetch allows a user to upload an image of a dog and recieve Top 10 most similar looking dogs available for adoption.
 By default, location is not enabled for privacy reasons.
-Once turned ON, location is determined via IP address or by GPS coordinates extracted from the image's EXIF Tag data.
+Once turned ON, location is determined via IP address or by GPS coordinates extracted from the image's EXIF data.
 The hope is that Fetch will increase the number of adoptions by streamlining the adoption process.

-The similar dogs are presented determined by cosine similarity distance metric between a vectorized user image and a feature matrix of all vectorized images of adopted dogs.
+The matches are determined by a cosine similarity distance metric between a vectorized user submitted image and a feature matrix of all vectorized images of adopted dogs.
 Images are vectorized by a modified VGG16 convoluted neural network and ImageNet weights loaded.